ZaragozaMakerSpace/Clumsee/README.md

 	<li><a href="libraries">Madgwick</a></li>
 </ul>

-There are two different models one Color Sensor or with with two color sensors for other applications
+There are two different models one <b>Color Sensor</b> or with with two color sensors for other applications
 <ul>
 	<li>One Color Sensor</li>
 	<li>Two Color Sensors</li>